 “The #1 stumbling block to self-development is self-deception!”

 Once you have answered these questions… the responses should inform your plans for fundraising going forward.
-Your existing development activities might include mailings, online appeals, silent auctions, galas or golf tournaments… the biggest issue you must address is how problematic in-person events of any type are going to be in an era of social distancing.
+Your existing development activities might include mailings, online appeals, silent auctions, galas, or golf tournaments… however, these are all transactional and technique-driven and not based on the donor’s needs.

 - They are counterproductive to building long-term relationships with donors

 - Events can create unintended consequences and increased risk